neophob/PixelController/README.md

     pixelinvaders.layout.row1=NO_ROTATE,ROTATE_180
     #pixelinvaders.layout.row2=NO_ROTATE,NO_ROTATE

-Take a look at the config file, there are alot of hints how to configure PixelController.
+Take a look at the config file, there are a lot of hints how to configure PixelController.

 ### Main idea
 A Visual can be assigned to one or more Output LED Matrices.
 A Visual consists of two **Generators** (create the content), two **Effects** (modify the content), a **Mixer** (mix the content) and a **Colorset** (define the look of the content).